whitehead/barc/R/draw_enrichment_figures/README.md

-# Filter and summarize gene set enrichment results from either fgsea or GSEA
+# Draw enrichment figures from a GSEA/fgsea output file